CodeWithKyrian/transformers-php/docs/configuration.md

 :::

-### Laravel Projects
+## Laravel Projects

 In a Laravel project, you can add global configuration in the `AppServiceProvider` class.
 Laravel service providers are excellent locations for bootstrap code, making them the best place to set up global configurations.
-It's recommended to set the cache directory to the a subdirectory of the `storage` directory, as it's writable and not publicly accessible.
+It's recommended to set the cache directory to the subdirectory of the `storage` directory, as it's writable and not publicly accessible.

 ::: code-group